 Twin Chimneys of Ebonywood Mansion Paper House

 What do you think of the twin chimneys on Ebonywood?
-Personally, I think they are too tall.
-In the Front Tower Clockhouse pattern I mentioned that you can cut them down.
-That would be a good thing to do.
+Personally, I think they are slightly too tall.
+In the Front Tower Clockhouse pattern I mentioned that you can cut them down if you like.
 One reason I added the weathervane was to give more height to the front tower.
 On the downloadable pattern I made the steeple taller like the Haunted Schoolhouse.
+Remember that the pattern is in the January 2020 section of my free library.

-Often I draw the bricks on the chimney, but I didn’t do that here.
+Often I draw the bricks on the chimney, but I didn't do that here.
 I would have liked it better if I had.
-If you want to know the truth, I was being lazy.
-That’s why I didn’t draw the bricks on the chimney.
+I should have done that.
+Oh well.

 But at least I did remember to add the chimneys which I forgot for the Haunted Schoolhouse.
-And the other good thing is that the twin chimneys are pretty straight which is very unusual for me.
+And the other good thing is that the twin chimneys are pretty straight can be a little challenging.

 Bat Everywhere on Ebonywood Mansion Halloween House